DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 ## Different solutions

-There are many proposed solutions to the Fermi Paradox, some of the most popular are: [The Great Filter](https://en.wikipedia.org/wiki/Great_Filter), [Rare Earth](https://en.wikipedia.org/wiki/Rare_Earth_hypothesis), [Zoo Hypothesis](https://en.wikipedia.org/wiki/Zoo_hypothesis), [Simulation Hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis), etc. Without going into details, the Great Filter suggests that there is some unknown step in the evolution of life that is extremely unlikely, and that is why we haven't seen any other civilizations.
-The Rare Earth hypothesis insists that Earth is a very special place, and that the conditions for life are very rare.
-The Zoo Hypothesis speculates that there are many civilizations out there, but they are intentionally avoiding communication with Earth to allow for natural evolution.
-The Simulation Hypothesis suggests that we are living in a simulation, and that is why we haven't seen any other civilizations.
-However, my favorite solution is the Dark Forest theory, named after the second book in amazing Liu Cixin's trilogy: [Remembrance of Earth's Past](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past).
+There are many proposed solutions to the Fermi Paradox.
+As it frequently happens with ideas, (as well as ideologies and philosophies), they evolve with time.
+The more humanity learns about itself the more we shape our perception of the universe.
+Starting with antropo- and geocentrism, we have now moved from the very center of the universe to a tiny insignificant speck of dust in the infinite cosmos.

+The same goes for the Fermi paradox solutions.
+With different technologies and ideas evolving over the decades, the proposed solutions have been reflecting the most up-to-date knowledge and beliefs.
+For example, as we deepened our understanding of the unfathomably complex mechanisms behind the emergence of life, the [Rare Earth](https://en.wikipedia.org/wiki/Rare_Earth_hypothesis) hypothesis gained popularity.

+Or as humanity started to explore the possibilities of artificial intelligence and virtual reality, the [Simulation Hypothesis](https://en.wikipedia.org/wiki/Simulation_hypothesis) became quite appealing (especially in sci-fi movies).

+Some ideas are somewhat more optimistic, like the [Zoo Hypothesis](https://en.wikipedia.org/wiki/Zoo_hypothesis).
+And although it implies that humanity is nothing but a cosmic zoo exhibit, too primitive to be considered equal, at least it suggests that there are other civilizations out there and they are benevolent.

+Others are more pessimistic.
+The [Great Filter](https://en.wikipedia.org/wiki/Great_Filter) is a direct reflection of humanity's fears of self-destruction as well as our understanding of how fragile and improbable life is.
+What if every civilization is doomed to fail and destroy itself before it reaches the stars?

+And yet my favourite proposed solution is the one that I put in the title of this piece. **The Dark Forest theory**.

-# Dark Forest
+# The Dark Forest

+The Dark Forest theory gets its name from the second book in the amazing Lou Cixin's trilogy: [Remembrance of Earth's Past](https://en.wikipedia.org/wiki/Remembrance_of_Earth%27s_Past).

 (important assumption -- both civilizations have the ability to destroy each other)

 > The universe is a dark forest.
 Every civilization is an armed hunter stalking through the trees like a ghost, gently pushing aside branches that block the path and trying to tread without sound.
 Even breathing is done with care.
 The hunter has to be careful, because everywhere in the forest are stealthy hunters like him.
 If he finds other life—another hunter, an angel or a demon, a delicate infant or a tottering old man, a fairy or a demigod—there’s only one thing he can do: open fire and eliminate them.
 In this forest, hell is other people.
 An eternal threat that any life that exposes its own existence will be swiftly wiped out.
 This is the picture of cosmic civilization.
 It’s the explanation for the Fermi Paradox.
+> ― Liu Cixin, The Dark Forest

 # Space prisoners